Last Reviewed On: April 3, 2023

 - In connection with a proposed or actual sale, merger, or transfer of all or a portion of its business;

 - To protect or defend against fraud, unauthorized transactions (such as money laundering), lawsuits,

 - To service providers of BroadRiver in connection with the administration and operations of

-Protection of Individual Information
+Protection of Investor Information

 BroadRiver maintains physical, electronic and procedural safeguards that comply with federal standards to protect customer information.
-BroadRiver restricts access to the personal and account information of individuals to those employees who need to know that information in the course of their job responsibilities.
+BroadRiver restricts access to the personal and account information of Investors to those employees who need to know that information in the course of their job responsibilities.
 BroadRiver will destroy, erase or make unreadable data, computer files and documents containing nonpublic personal information prior to disposal.